takefive.care

 Family gets a weekly digest

-Every week: what happened, patterns worth noting, what needs a decision.
-The sibling in Denver feels genuinely present without anyone having to write a summary by hand.
+Every week: what happened, patterns worth noting, what needs a decision — without anyone having to write a summary by hand.

 5